satoshiiizuka/siggraphasia2019_remastering/README.md

 - We recommend using GPU with 4GB+ memory for fast computation.
 - Provided model and sample code are under a non-commercial creative commons license.

-## Dataset

-The list of video URLs used for training the model is available [here](http://iizuka.cs.tsukuba.ac.jp/projects/remastering/data/video_urls.zip) (unfortunately several links are no longer available).

-The noise data used for simulating old film degradation is available [here (898MB)](http://iizuka.cs.tsukuba.ac.jp/projects/remastering/data/noise_data.zip).

 ## Citing

 If you use this code please cite: